A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

 In latter sections of this paper, we design aspects of our numerical strategy by assuming that $f(\bm{z})$ is Lipschitz continuous in $\bm{z}$.
-It turns out that this assumption is valid whenever we can bound $\vert\bm{w}_i^\star(\bm{z})\vert$ for each $\bm{z}$, as we now establish in the following corollary (proof deferred to Appendix \ref{sec:ommitedproofs}): \begin{corollary} Let $\bm{w}^\star(\bm{z})$ be an optimal choice of $\bm{w}$ for a given subset of securities $\bm{z}$.
+It turns out that this assumption is valid whenever we can bound\footnote{Such a bound always exists, because $\mathcal{Z}^n_k$ has a finite number of elements.
+However, it will, in general, depend upon the problem data. } $\vert\bm{w}_i^\star(\bm{z})\vert$ for each $\bm{z}$, as we now establish in the following corollary ({proof due to the well-known subgradient inequality \citep[see][]{boyd2004convex},} deferred to Appendix \ref{sec:ommitedproofs}): \begin{corollary} Let $\bm{w}^\star(\bm{z})$ be an optimal choice of $\bm{w}$ for a given subset of securities $\bm{z} \in \mathcal{Z}^n_k$.
 Then: \end{corollary}